Mythau/ROCm-llama.cpp/ROCM_FORK.md

 support guarantees, compatibility promises, or claim that every patch is appropriate for upstream llama.cpp.

 That's a nice way of saying this is LLM slop and I'm proud of it.
+It's a collection of various patches & ROCm performance improvements found spread out all over github.

 ## Tested hardware and software